AlGeoMation/CaptivatingLights/README.md

 - Dark ambient room to enhance light effects
 - Inner mysterious glow that draws focus
 Purpose: To create an immersive, awe-inspiring visual experience It can be used for Game Assets.
+It is not just a model and rendered image, it was also editted by compositioning